What To Do if You Get Into a Car Accident Without Insurance

 Although driving without insurance is illegal, not having insurance doesn’t change who’s at fault — only who’s financially responsible.
 You’ll need to get insurance at some point — though you might have to wait if your license is suspended or your vehicle is impounded.

-Keep in mind that if you buy a car insurance policy on the same day of the accident after it happens, the new policy won’t cover the accident.
+Keep in mind that if you buy a car insurance policy after the accident happens, the new policy won’t cover it.

 What To Do if You Caused the Accident